ksu-cs-textbooks/cis300/content/appendix/style/naming.md

 ### [Interfaces](/trees/tries/multiple-impl)

-Use the above conventions with a capital "I" preceding the first letter (which must also be capitalized).
+Use the convention for a class name with a capital "I" preceding the first letter (which must also be capitalized).
 For example:

 ```c#
 public interface IPriorityQueue